mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-Assign users to a role by username (only available in Enterprise Edition E10 and E20).
+Assign users to a role by username (available in Enterprise Edition E10 and E20).

 **Format**